Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice

 \section{Conclusion}

-In this paper, we have shown that three-dimensional periodically driven lattice systems can show a macroscopic accumulation of chiral hinge modes, when subjected to open boundary conditions.
+In this paper, we have shown that three-dimensional periodically driven lattice systems can experience a complete reconstruction of its eigenstates with drastically different features, when subjected to open boundary conditions.
 This corresponds to a chiral second-order Floquet skin effect.
 An intuitive understanding of this effect was given by considering the system at a fine-tuned point of the periodic driving, where the bulk motion can only take place forwards or backwards along a single diagonal direction.
-As a consequence, for open boundary conditions, particles are reflected back and forth between hinge-sharing surface planes, with a drift along the direction of the hinge being accomplished by chiral Goos-H\"{a}nchen-like shifts associated with these reflections.
-This effect is different from higher-order Floquet topological insulators (HOFTI) not only regarding the underlying mechanism, but also because no macroscopic accumulation of hinge modes takes place in HOFTI.
-The effect resembles, however, the accumulation boundary modes in non-Hermitian systems, even though here noticeable differences are also found.
-Namely in the non-Hermitian case the accumulation of boundary modes occurs close to the hinge.
-This is not possible in our system, since different from the eigenmodes of a non-Hermitian Hamiltonian, the Floquet hinge modes are orthogonal to each other, as they are eigenstates of the unitary Floquet evolution operator $U_F$.
-Thus we find hinge bound modes also at larger distances from the hinge.
-Another interesting aspect is the competition or interplay between the hinge modes and the emergence of robust Wely points in our system, so the hinge states can co-exist with the Fermi arc surface states.
-The implementation of the model featuring both the second-order Floquet skin effect and the Weyl physics is straightforward with ultracold atoms in optical superlattices.
+As a consequence, for open boundary conditions, the particle is reflected back and forth between hinge-sharing surface planes, indicating a combination of counter-propagating original bulk eigenstates carrying opposite group velocity into new chiral Floquet states associated with the hinge.
+Thus the original bulk motion becomes neutralized, while the new group velocities are associated with a Goos-H\"{a}nchen shift during boundary reflections, which are most significant close to hinges where the particles is reflected more frequently.